fakerestcom/issues/README.md

 # Issues and recommendations.
-Place your issues and recommendations about work of Fake.rest here
+Place here your issues and recommendations about the work of [Fake.rest](https://fake.rest)